-To answer these questions the user must articulate features of the problem in some formal language, and capture both the inter-relationships among the variables of interest as well as the missingness process.
+To answer these questions the user must articulate features of the problem in some formal language and capture both the inter-relationships among the variables of interest and the missingness process.
 In particular, the model should identify those variables that are responsible for values missing in another.